azdabat/azdabat/README.md

   <img src="https://static.vecteezy.com/system/resources/previews/043/410/734/non_2x/concept-of-private-key-or-cyber-security-graphic-of-electronic-pattern-texured-key-with-futuristic-element-vector.jpg" width="650">
 </p>

+# ATTRIBUTION-NONCOMMERCIAL-SHAREALIKE 4.0 INTERNATIONAL (CC BY-NC-SA 4.0)

+Copyright (c) 2026 Ala Dabat.
+All Rights Reserved.

+This work (including all KQL queries, detection logic, documentation, and the "Minimum Truth" Framework architecture) is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

+## You are free to:
+* **Share** — copy and redistribute the material in any medium or format.
+* **Adapt** — remix, transform, and build upon the material.

+## Under the following terms:
+* **Attribution** — You must give appropriate credit to **Ala Dabat**, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+* **NonCommercial** — You may **NOT** use the material for commercial purposes (e.g., selling these rules, including them in a paid product, or putting them behind a paywall).
+* **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

+---
+**View the full Legal Code here:** https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode

 <h1 align="center">Ala Dabat</h1>
 <h3 align="center">Senior Threat Hunter • Detection Engineer • Advanced MDR / Purple Team</h3>